ritza-co/replit-docs-2/docs/tutorials/building-a-nineties-inspired-website.md

 While writing individual HTML tags does work, to create a real website we need to combine individual elements in a structured way.
 We will also need to add some extra information and metadata about our site for SEO and other purposes.

-In your code editor erase everything.
+In your code editor, erase everything.

 The very first piece of HTML we will write is `<!DOCTYPE html>`.